-Dimension Economic and Social Factors (part II)
+Dimension Economic and Social Fac tors (part II)

 Subdimension Energy revolution Consumption mutations Economic evolution and International agreements

 Description Transformation in the way energy is produced, consumed and managed.
-Integration of renewable sources, Economic and social changes - globalization of the economy (new political and economic models).
-It involves the international competitivity Political and economic changes - globalization of the economy (new political and economic models).
-Elements to consider: International agreements (EU and other international trade agreements, agreements on international and national

-investments in clean and sustainable technologies.
-It involves changes in products, production processes, logistics and consumption. adaptation of models, structures, products and processes in the commercial, industrial and training sectors.
+Integration of renewable sources, investments in clean and sustainable technologies.
+It involves changes in products, production processes, logistics and consumption.
+Economic and social changes - globalization of the economy (new political and economic models).
+It involves the adaptation of models, structures, products and processes in the commercial, industrial and training sectors.
 International evolution of footwear consumption with emerging markets.
 According to World Footwear, consumption is expected to grow significantly in Oceania (+25%), followed by Africa (+13.3%), Asia (+9.2%) and North America (+8.3%).
-More modest increases are projected for South America (+3.2%).
-Europe (+0.5%) is expected to stagnate.
-Macroeconomic vision, impacts on global supply chains, diversity, competitiveness, sustainability.
-How can Europe compete with Asia, with its technical capacity, productivity, cost advantages and access to raw materials economic activities,).
+More modest increases are projected for South America international competitivity Political and economic changes - globalization of the economy (new political and economic models).
+Elements to consider: Macroeconomic vision, impacts on global supply chains, diversity, competitiveness, sustainability.
+How can Europe compete with Asia, with its technical capacity, productivity, cost advantages and access to raw materials International agreements International agreements (EU and other international trade agreements, agreements on international and national economic activities,).

-Cutting
+(+3.2%).
+Europe (+0.5%) is

+Cutting - expected to stagnate. - - -

-Stitching
+Stitching - - - -

-Lasting
+Lasting - - - -

-Assembly
+Assembly - - - -

-Finish
+Finish - - - -

-Design

-Production Planning
+Design - Change of cycles.
+Conversions, e.g. Away from the Russian style. -

+Production Planning Relocations if necessary, e.g. Due to the energy crisis in Moldova.
+Change of cycles.
+Conversions, e.g. Away from the Russian style. -

-Technical Development
+Technical Development - - - -

-Training Management
+Training Management - - - -

-Maintenance Management
+Maintenance Management - - - -

-Quality Management
+Quality Management - - - -

-New Materials
+New Materials - New products - -

-Supply Chain Management
+Supply Chain Management Adaptation to new regulations.
+The hope that parts of production would be relocated back to Europe as a result of corona was misplaced.
+Customs duties

-Social Responsibility Management
+Social Responsibility Management - - - -

-Sustainability Management
+Sustainability Management Solar plants, wind turbines.
+Economic sustainability through diversification. - - Pollutant management

-Environmental Management
+Environmental Management - - - -

-STEM
+STEM - - - -

-Health and Safety at Work Management
+Health and Safety at Work Management Crisis management - - -